Why WordPress Speed Matters in 2026

 - Image Optimization → Lazy Load Images: ON

-Result from our testing: PageSpeed Mobile improved from 68 to 91 on a standard WordPress blog after enabling these settings.
+Result from my testing: PageSpeed Mobile improved from 68 to 91 on a standard WordPress blog after enabling these settings.

 Method 3 — Switch to a Lightweight Theme